AlfredChan919/acit2420-assignment1/README.md

 disable_root: true
 ```
 **Note**: Change user-name to a name of your choice.
 As for primary_group, changing it to "users" is a safe starting choice.
 Also, change the "ssh-ed25519 ..." to the same SSH key we copied from earlier in Step 1 in [Connecting your Public Key to DigitalOcean](#connecting-your-public-key-to-digitalocean).
+*sudo - super
+*packages - all packages inside will be downloaded upon initialization*

-3. Save the file as a ".txt" and keep it in a location you can access easily
+3. Save the file as a ".txt" and keep it in a location you can access it easily

+## Creating your Droplet on DigitalOcean